pd3v/max-externals/README.txt

 mrkv - Markov chains object.
 Settable number of states.
 Settable probability transition matrix for a custom graph.
 Randomly generated graphs.
 On bang outlets next state.

+gauss - Gauss distribution object.
+Inputs are, x value and 'in'/'on' messages, variance and mean.
+When 'in' message is set, output is a y=gauss(x) regular value, when 'on', output is a y > gauss(x) random value.